 Capital: These traders will experience the extreme ups and downs of the market, and they will need to have enough capital to weather the strongest storms.
 This means a larger capital than what most people will usually invest in the market.

 Target profits: All that patience means that position traders often enjoy the highest potential payoff.
 Due to the luxury of being able to follow long term trends, these traders can often earn up to thousands of pips per trade.

 About the Author:

-Bwayan Jordison is a gamer, toy collector and a forex trader at Metisetrade Inc. He often write articles to help and educate everyone about the foreign exchange market.
+Bwayan Jordison is a gamer, toy collector, and a forex trader.
+He often writes articles to help and educate everyone about the foreign exchange market.
 Read his previous article here: What to Expect as a Forex Trader